Bob Turley: Sign stealing

 Turley got into the habit while on the bench of stealing signs when he saw the opposing pitcher throw.
 Using a system of whistling where be whistled if the next pitch was different from the last, he would attempt to help any Yankee who wanted the advice, with Johnny Blanchard and Elston Howard being appreciative of the help while Moose Skowron and Yogi Berra did not care.
 In one instance, Jim Bunning of the Detroit Tigers noticed the system and pointed to Turley to stop or he would knock down the batter (which happened to be Mickey Mantle).
 When Turley whistled anyway, he threw a missile in the middle of the box that Mantle missed on, which led to the next batter in Berra pleading that he wasn't listening to whistles.
-In 1961, even when he was on the injured list, he remained on the bench to do his system, and Tony Kubek estimated that Mickey Mantle his fifty homeruns in part due to Turley, and Mantle once credited half of his home runs to Turley.
+In 1961, even when he was on the injured list, he remained on the bench to do his system, and Tony Kubek estimated that Mickey Mantle hit fifty homeruns in part due to Turley, and Mantle once credited half of his home runs to Turley.
 Roger Maris and his historic 61st home run was hit after the sign for the pitch was decoded by the third base coach, an acolyte of Turley's system.
 He authored an article titled "How I Know What Pitchers Will Throw" in the 20 July 1964 issue of Sports Illustrated which was about his sign stealing based on the tendencies of opposing pitchers.